Hemopexin: Function

 Hemopexin binds heme with the highest affinity of any known protein.
 Its main function is scavenging the heme released or lost by the turnover of heme proteins such as hemoglobin and thus protects the body from the oxidative damage that free heme can cause.
 In addition, hemopexin releases its bound ligand for internalisation upon interacting with CD91.
 Hemopexin preserves the body's iron.
 Hemopexin -dependent uptake of extracellular heme can lead to the deactivation of Bach1 repression which leads to the transcriptional activation of antioxidant heme oxygenase-1 gene.
 Hemoglobin, haptoglobin (Hp) and Hx associate with high density lipoprotein (HDL) and influence the inflammatory properties of HDL.
 Hemopexin can downregulate the angiotensin II Type 1 receptor (AT1-R) in vitro.

 Clinical significance

 The predominant source of circulating hemopexin is the liver with a plasma concentration of 1–2 mg/ml.
 Serum hemopexin level reflects how much heme is present in the blood.
 Therefore, a low hemopexin level indicates that there has been significant degradation of heme containing compounds.
 A low hemopexin level is one of the diagnostic features of an intravascular hemolytic anemia.
 Hemopexin has been implicated in cardiovascular disease, septic shock, cerebral ischemic injury, and experimental autoimmune encephalomyelitis.
 The circulating level of hemopexin is associated with prognosis in patients with septic shock.

-HPX is produced in the brain.
+HPX is also produced in the brain.
 Deletion of the HPX gene can aggravate brain injury followed by stroma-free hemoglobin-induced intracerebral haemorrhage.
 High hemopexin level in the cerebrospinal fluid is associated with poor outcome after subarachnoid hemorrhage.

-Circulating hemopexin can modulate in patients and in mice anthracycline-induced cardiotoxicity (e.g. heart failure).
+Circulating hemopexin can modulate anthracycline-induced cardiotoxicity (e.g. heart failure) in both humans and mice.